What is Acupuncture?

 Is it safe?
 Does it hurt?

+Acupuncture is very safe.
 All of our needles are high quality, very thin, stainless steel, and are all disposable.
-The individually wrapped needles are opened in front of you by well trained, and sterilized hands.
+The individually packaged needles are opened in front of you by well trained, and sterilized hands.

 People sometimes say that during the initial needling they feel a bit of pain or pressure in the area of insertion, but that it is virtually painless for the duration of the treatment.